itzg/saml-auth-proxy/README.md

       --base-url string                            External URL of this proxy [SAML_PROXY_BASE_URL] --bind string                                host:port to bind for serving HTTP [SAML_PROXY_BIND] (default ":8080") -h, --help                                       help for saml-auth-proxy
+      --idp-ca-path string                         Optional path to a CA certificate PEM file for the IdP [SAML_PROXY_IDP_CA_PATH]
       --idp-metadata-url string                    URL of the IdP's metadata XML [SAML_PROXY_IDP_METADATA_URL] --name-id-mapping string                     Name of the request header to convey the SAML nameID/subject [SAML_PROXY_NAME_ID_MAPPING]
       --new-auth-webhook-url string                URL of webhook that will get POST'ed when a new authentication is processed [SAML_PROXY_NEW_AUTH_WEBHOOK_URL]